 Further, during the reporting year, Company has paid an overall remuneration of Rs.
-30,10,000/- as Compared to remuneration of Rs.
-22,26,000/- (both figures exclude managerial remuneration) signifying an overall increase/decrease of 35.26% during the year in the salaries paid.
-The remuneration paid to MD has increased in comparison to previous financial year and is on account of his outstanding abilities and efforts which have lead to overall increase in performance of the Company which has lead to huge turnover and profits.
+33,12,500/- as Compared to remuneration of Rs.
+24,66,402/- (both figures exclude managerial remuneration) signifying an overall increase of 34.3% during the year in the salaries paid.

+The percentage increase in the Median Remuneration of employees in the Financial Year 2023-24 is 23.25%.
+There is no change in the remuneration paid to MD in comparison to previous financial year and he is paid the same remuneration in continuity on account of his outstanding abilities and efforts which have lead to overall increase in performance of the Company which has lead to huge turnover and profits.
 The said remuneration paid to Managing Director has been duly approved by the members by means of special resolution.
+The Overall Remuneration paid is as per the remuneration policy of the company.